Healthy Smiles Start Here

 We provide the specialized care and experience need by children with medical problems, developmental delays, autism, or craniofacial deformities to maintain oral health.
 We’ll teach parents and/or caregivers how to prepare and de-sensitize a child to the dental environment over a period of time.
 For those that require it, we offer general anesthesia at either BC Children’s Hospital or at a private anesthesia facility.

-To help teach children how to take care of their teeth, we will come to your location or arrange for you and your class to visit the Half Moon Dentistry for Children’s office in Surrey, BC.
-It will be educational, but more importantly, fun!
+To help teach children how to take care of their teeth, we will set up a visit for the tooth fairy to come to your location.
+It will be an educational visit, but more importantly, it will be fun!